Bosch Building Technologies

 How to connect a Tattile camera to BVMS?

-This article describes how a Tattile camera can be connected to BVMS.
-We recommend keeping the Tattile camera documentation and BVMS configuration manual at hand to fine tune the system configuration to the specific needs of your project
+This guide describes how a Tattile camera can be connected to BVMS.
+We recommend keeping the Tattile camera documentation and BVMS configuration manual at hand to fine tune the system configuration to the specific needs of your project.

-This article helps you to configure three aspects:
+This guide helps you to configure three aspects:

-• Match list configuration: the Tattile cameras can load a license plate match list from an FTP server.
-This article describes how you can enable an FTP server on the BVMS management server and use this as a source of the license plate match list.
+1. Match list configuration: the Tattile cameras can load a license plate match list from an FTP server.
+This guide describes how you can enable an FTP server on the BVMS management server and use this as a source of the license plate match list.

 Check list configuration

-Tattile cameras can have up to two check lists: A and B. This article helps you to configure check list A based on an FTP server running on the BVMS management server.
-The article is written based on Windows Server 2019 but can also be used Windows Server 2016 and Windows Server 2012 R2 as they look and feel similar.
+Tattile cameras can have up to two check lists: A and B. This guide helps you to configure check list A based on an FTP server running on the BVMS management server.
+The guide is written based on Windows Server 2019 but can also be used Windows Server 2016 and Windows Server 2012 R2 as they look and feel similar.

 Open the Internet Information Services Manager and add an FTP site to the local server.